playonbsd-rs/pobsd-utils/pobsd-parser/README.md

 (either provided as a string or as a file) into a vector of `Game` objects.

 ## Parser
-A new parser can be create using the `Parser::new` method and proving a `ParsingMode` enum as only argument.
+A new parser can be create using the `Parser::new` method and providing a `ParsingMode` enum as only argument.
 The parsing supports two modes represented by the two variants of the `ParsingMode` enum: